-Arriving in July 1987, Missing Links was the first ever collection to officially assemble unreleased Monkees songs long stored away in the vaults at RCA.
-Except for "Apples, Peaches, Bananas and Pears" and "If You Have the Time," both of which had been aired on the Saturday morning repeats in the early 1970s, and "Nine Times Blue," performed live by Michael, Micky, and Davy on The Johnny Cash Show in 1969, the remainder of the tracks were largely unheard (though some had floated around previously on bootleg tapes).
-Missing Links was released on LP and cassette, and later in December 1988 on compact disc with bonus tracks.
+Arriving in June 1987, Missing Links was the first-ever collection to officially assemble unreleased Monkees songs long stored away in the vaults at RCA.
+Except for "Apples, Peaches, Bananas and Pears" and "If You Have the Time," both of which had been aired on the Saturday morning repeats in the early 1970s, and "Nine Times Blue," performed live by Michael, Micky, and Davy on The Johnny Cash Show in 1969, the remainder of the tracks were largely unheard (though some had floated around previously on bootlegs).
+Missing Links was initially released on LP and cassette, and later in December 1988 on compact disc with bonus tracks.

 The album was noteworthy for its inclusion of "All of Your Toys," the first song to feature all four Monkees playing on a single track.
 It was intended as the group's next single release in early 1967 until the tensions with Don Kirshner boiled over.
 Two of Michael's tracks, "Nine Times Blue" and "Carlisle Wheeling," were later re-recorded during the First National Band era (with the latter being renamed "Conversations").

-The CD edition of Missing Links, released in 1988, featured four additional tracks: Micky's "Rosemarie," Michael's "My Share of the Sidewalk," Peter's "Lady's Baby," and "Time and Time Again," co-written by Davy with Bill Chadwick.
+The CD edition of Missing Links featured four additional tracks: Micky's "Rosemarie," Michael's "My Share of the Sidewalk," Peter's "Lady's Baby," and "Time and Time Again," co-written by Davy with Bill Chadwick.

-Two more Missing Links volumes followed; Volume 2 arrived in 1990 and Volume 3 in 1996.
-Volume 2 (available on cassette and compact disc only) included more previously unheard tracks as well as TV show versions of songs that were never officially released (the original takes of "You Just May Be the One," "Valleri," "Words," to name a few) but ultimately re-recorded by The Monkees under their creative control.
-Volume 3 (available on CD only) continued this same approach of unreleased material and alternate versions.
+Two more Missing Links volumes followed: Volume 2 arrived in 1990 and Volume 3 in 1996.
+Volume 2, available on cassette and compact disc only, included more previously unheard tracks as well as TV show versions of songs that were never officially released but ultimately re-recorded by The Monkees under their creative control (the original takes of "You Just May Be The One," "Valleri," and "Words," to name a few).
+Volume 3, available on CD only, continued this same approach of unreleased material and alternate versions.